FernandoBasso/ReadTheDocs-Dev-How-To/docs/docker/docker-networking-examples.md

 ping: unknown host
 ```

-With the current setup, it is not possible to ping containers from one another or the host system using their (auto-generated) host names.
+With the current setup, it is not possible to ping containers from one another or the host system using their (auto-generated) hostnames.

 Let's stop the two running containers as we are going to try something else next.